adityanbhosale/lmsr-preclinical-markets/README.md

         (broader base, slower)
         3. Can the prediction market layer and the RWA layer be legally separated such that information market participants are not deemed to hold the underlying security?

+2. Legal Wrapper – SPV – Delaware LLC or LP created specifically to hold the underlying asset.
+Token holders have membership interests in the SPV.
+This is how Robinhood structured its OpenAI/SpaceX tokenized equity exposure and how most institutional tokenization platforms operate (Securitize, Centrifuge).

+**Phase 2:  **

+3. ERC-3643 implementation (T-REX) for the underlying asset token (production standard for permissioned security tokens).
+   * Identity Registry – maps wallet addresses to verified identity claims (accreditation status, jurisdiction, sanctions screening).
+Integrates with an off-chain KYC provider (Persona, Jumio, or Synaps, which is crypto-native).
+   * Compliance Module – smart contract which enforces transfer rules.
+Checks identiy registry on every transfer.
+Enforces lock-up periods, jurisdiction restrictions, maximum holder counts (Reg D has a 2,000 investor limit).
+   * Token Contract – ERC-3643 asset token itself, with transfer hooks that call the compliance module.
+   * Claims Issuer – the trusted entity that signs identity claims (i.e. SPV admin or a third-party KYC provider).

+Our LS-LMSR AMM woould essentially sit on top of this layer, interacting with the ERC-3643 token but maintaining its own contract architecture.

+4. Separate the information market layer cleanly – ensure that YES/NO outcome shares are not the underlying ERC-3643 security token – they're a derivative instrument that references it.
+   * keeps outcome shares outside securities law
+   * allows non-KYC'd participants to trade the information market while only KYC'd participants hold the      underlying asset
+   * preserves composability – outcome shares can potentially move freely while the underlying asset           remains permissioned

 ---